Joonpark13/serif.nu/docs/ONBOARDING.md

 # Onboarding

 This is a document designed to get you up to speed in Serif.nu's development stack & tooling.
-I will start with the very basics and work my way down the list of main concepts that a developer working on Serif.nu would need to know.
+It'll start with the very basics and work my way down the list of main concepts that a developer working on Serif.nu would need to know.
 Give the *Basics* and *Modern Web Development* sections a read (probably don't need to worry about *Advanced* yet unless you are interested), then jump into the *Tutorials*.
-After completing the tutorials and gaining a basic understanding of the technologies, follow the *Practice Ticket* section to gain a sense of our workflow.
+After completing the tutorials and gaining a basic understanding of the technologies, follow [PRACTICE_TICKET.md](PRACTICE_TICKET.md) to gain a sense of our workflow.
 Take a look at the [CONTRIBUTING](CONTRIBUTING.md) document as you do the practice ticket, and give that whole document a good read after you're done.

 Don't be overwhelmed!
 I know there's a lot on this document but you'll pick them up as you go.
 You don't need to be an expert in any of these to start working on Serif.nu.